monsoonmaelstrom/book2/book2.md

 I don’t want to ask, but it’s going to drive me nuts if I don’t, so I finally give in and say, “‘Hmm’ what?”

-“I’m just surprised he wasn’t angrier, is all,” Peter comments, as he looks out at the others in the stream.
+“I’m surprised he wasn’t angrier, is all,” Peter comments, as he looks out at the others in the stream.

 “He was plenty angry,” I tell Peter.